ryang-phunware/maas-ads-ios-sdk/README.md

 If you want to customize the appearance of the in-app browser controller that appears when a user taps on an ad, follow the below instructions:

-1. To customize the background color of the browser controller toolbar, in your app's Info.plist file add the key **pwAdsToolbarBgColor** with the value being the color represented in RGBA format (ex. orange = **255 149 0 1**).
+1. To customize the background color of the browser controller toolbar, in your app's Info.plist file add the key **pwAdsToolbarBgColor** with a color value represented in RGBA format (ex. orange = **255 149 0 1**).
-2. To customize the tint color of the browser controller toolbar items, in your app's Info.plist file add the key **pwAdsToolbarTintColor** with the value being the color represented in RGBA format (ex. blue = **0 0 255 1**).
+2. To customize the tint color of the browser controller toolbar items, in your app's Info.plist file add the key **pwAdsToolbarTintColor** with a color value represented in RGBA format (ex. blue = **0 0 255 1**).

-If you want to customize the appearance of the close button for Interstitial ads, follow the below instructions:
+If you want to customize the appearance of the close button for interstitial ads, follow the below instructions:

 1. Create close button images at 32x32 @1x and 64x64 @2x.
 2. Name the newly created images **pwCustomClose.png** and **pwCustomClose@2x.png**.